A collection of informational science fact sheets for viewing or downloading.

 HRRR Smoke Fact Sheet: The experimental High-Resolution Rapid Refresh-Smoke (HRRR-Smoke) model simulates the emissions and transport of smoke from wildfires and the impact of smoke on the weather.
 This is increasingly being used by NOAA’s National Weather Service (NWS) and air quality agencies to alert the public of potential air quality hazards,.
 This model was implemented into operations on December 2, 2020.

-NOAA's Science On a Sphere® uses high-speed computers, projectors, and advanced imaging techniques to create the illusion of a planet, the Sun, a moon, or any other celestial body rotating in space and to show weather and other geophysical data.
+Science On a Sphere® Fact Sheet: GSL's Science On a Sphere® uses high-speed computers, projectors, and advanced imaging techniques to create the illusion of a planet, the Sun, a moon, or any other celestial body rotating in space and to show weather and other geophysical data.

-A desktop-based version of SOS®, SOS Explorer™, helps bring the SOS® experience into classrooms and homes.
+SOS-Explorer Fact Sheet: A desktop-based version of SOS®, SOS Explorer™, helps bring the SOS® experience into classrooms and homes.
 SOS Explorer™ builds upon SOS exhibits with many of the same datasets, but allows users to explore the data in ways that are not possible in an exhibit setting.